 There are now some drug tests that test for the presence of buprenorphine and these tests will show as positive if you are using Suboxone or Subutex.
 That being said, it is illegal in most cases to discriminate against a person for their legal prescription medications and therefore should not be an issue.

-Suboxone and Subutex Treatment at ReVIDA Recovery ®
+Suboxone Treatment at ReVIDA Recovery®

 At ReVIDA Recovery we offer both Suboxone and Subutex treatment to those looking to leave their opioid addiction behind.
 We understand the difficulty of beginning Suboxone and Subutex while in withdrawal and our highly skilled and professional staff are ready to walk with you every step of the way.